-- Describe the concepts of MIMO OFDM Wireless communicationsystems. - Determine the capacity and bit error rate of MIMO OFDM system for a given power delay profile of the MIMO channel. - Explain the fundamental concept of Software defined Radio and current 3-G and 4-G system

-- Compare the operation SISO,SIMO,MISO and MIMO channels. - Estimate and correct the timing and frequency offset in the signal received in the MIMO OFDM receivers. - Analyze the performance of MIMO OFDM physical channel in WiMax/LTE wireless standards.
+- Describe the concepts of MIMO OFDM Wireless communication systems. - Determine the capacity and bit error rate of MIMO OFDM system for a given power delay profile of the MIMO channel. - Compare the operation of SISO, SIMO, MISO and MIMO channels. - Apply the concepts of 5G. - Analyze the performance of Massive MIMO in 5G. - Evaluate the effect of MIMO OFDM on various applications.